Water Vapor Imagery

 Now that we've discussed how to interpret water vapor imagery, what might we use it for?
 Forecasters most often use water vapor imagery to visualize upper-level circulations in the absence of clouds.
 This is because water vapor is transported horizontally by high-altitude winds and thus can act like a tracer, much like smoke from an extinguished candle (as in the photo on the right).
 Consider this enhanced IR satellite loop and focus your attention on the Southwest.
 Since there are no clouds present, we can't really tell how the air is moving over this region.
 Now, check out the corresponding loop of water vapor images and focus your attention on the same area.
 What do you see?
 Do you notice the ever-so-slight counter-clockwise circulation of the air off the California coast?
 Such upper-level circulations are in fact important, as we will learn later in this course.
 The lesson learned here is that we were able to identify this circulation only with the aid of water vapor imagery.

 Water vapor imagery's ability to trace upper-level winds ultimately allows forecasters to visualize upper-level winds, and computers can use water vapor imagery to approximate the entire upper-level wind field.
-Here's an example of such "satellite-derived winds" in the middle and upper atmosphere at 00Z on August 26, 2017 (on the far left side of the image, you can see Hurricane Harvey about to make landfall in Texas).
+Here's an example of such "satellite-derived winds" in the middle and upper atmosphere at 12Z on September 28, 2022 (toward the left side of the image, you can see Hurricane Ian about to make landfall in Florida).
 Having such observations over the data-sparse oceans is extremely valuable to forecasters, and much of this information gets put into computer models so that they better simulate the initial state of the atmosphere, which leads to better forecasts than if we didn't have these observations.

 This concludes our look at the three most common types of satellite imagery.
 Before moving on to radar imagery, take a moment to review the key points about water vapor imagery as well as the Case Study below.